 Time 2 Hours

-At the end of this chapter you should be able to write firmware for the MCU peripherals (GPIOs, PWMs, UART, and I2C) and to interface with the shield including the PSoC, LEDs, Buttons, Thermistor, Humidity Sensor, Ambient Light Sensor, Potentiometer, and OLED display.
+At the end of this chapter you will have WICED Studio installed and working on your computer and will understand how to program an existing project into a kit.
+You should be able to write firmware for the MCU peripherals (GPIOs, PWMs, UART, and I2C) and to interface with the shield including the PSoC, LEDs, Buttons, Thermistor, Humidity Sensor, Ambient Light Sensor, Potentiometer, and OLED display.
 In addition, you will understand the role of the critical files related to the kit hardware platform (platform.h and platform.c).